necosta/website/blog/4-tech-trends.md

 While I completely admire and praise the progress made these last years, I'm also cautious as I've seen too many times trends not keeping up with their promises and "the next big thing" just becoming the "hammer that makes everything look like a nail".

-Here are a few hypes (or let's call it disruptions 😊) I've witnessed over my career:
+Here are a few trends (or let's call it disruptions 😊) I've witnessed over my career:

 ### Big Data